Freeman Fitzgerald

-Early years
+Early life

 Fitzgerald was born in Gervais, Oregon, and raised in Aberdeen, Washington.
 He attended the Columbia University school, a Roman Catholic school that was part of what later became the University of Portland in Portland, Oregon.
 He was a three-sport star at Columbia.
 As a pitcher for Columbia's baseball team, he once struck out 19 batters from Vancouver High School, setting a Portland Interscholastic League single-game record.
 In 1911, he signed a professional baseball contract with a team in Spokane, but he refused to report, opting to attend the University of Notre Dame instead.
 In football, Fitzgerald was the starting fullback for the 1911 Columbia football team that played in the Portland Interscholastic League.
 Four players from the 1911 Columbia team went on to become starters for the Notre Dame football team; they were Fitzgerald, Bill Kelleher, Bill Cook, and Charles Finnegan.
 Fitzgerald also played left forward for the 1910 Columbia basketball team that won the Portland Interscholastic League championship.
 In September 1912, Fitzgerald left Oregon for Notre Dame University, "where he is going in for athletics as much as study."